La-ah-Tech/bench/docs/contribution_guidelines.md

 1. **Incorrect Naming:** The naming of variables, models, fields etc must be consistent as per the existing design and semantics used in the system.
 1. **Translated Strings:** All user facing strings / text must be wrapped in the `__("")` function in javascript and `_("")` function in Python, so that it is shown as translated to the user.
 1. **Deprecated API:** The API used in the pull request must be the latest recommended methods and usage of globals like `cur_frm` must be avoided.
-1. **Whitespace and indentation:** The ERPNext and Frappe Project uses tabs (I know and we are sorry, but its too much effort to change it now and we don't want to lose the history).
+1. **Whitespace and indentation:** The LaahTech-EM and Frappe Project uses tabs (I know and we are sorry, but its too much effort to change it now and we don't want to lose the history).
 The indentation must be consistent whether you are writing Javascript or Python.
 Multi-line strings or expressions must also be consistently indented, not hanging like a bee hive at the end of the line.
 We just think the code looks a lot more stable that way.

 #### What if my Pull Request is closed?